osimicek/cpp-client/README.md

 Examples
 --------------
-See /examples directory
+See /examples directory.
-You can run them via makefile
+You can run them via makefile.

 ```bash
 make basic_example